Why the CDC Is Telling Pregnant Women to Avoid Cantaloupe

 What cantaloupes are being recalled and why?

-The Centers for Disease Control and Prevention has identified an assortment of whole and pre-cut cantaloupes that have been linked with 43 salmonella cases and 17 hospitalizations in the United States and Canada.
+The Centers for Disease Control and Prevention has identified an assortment of whole and pre-cut cantaloupes that have been linked with 117 salmonella cases and 60 hospitalizations in the United States and Canada.

-As a result of an ongoing investigation into these cases, Malichita brand whole cantaloupes from Mexico – sold in a variety of stores between October 16 and October 23 – have been recalled along with Vinyard brand pre-cut cantaloupe and fruit products sold in Oklahoma between October 30 and November 10.
+A variety of stores from Kwik Trip and Racetrac to Kroger and Trader Joes have also recalled pre-cut fruit products made with recalled whole cantaloupes.
 Aldi stores have also recalled whole and pre-cut cantaloupe and fruit products sold in Illinois, Indiana, Iowa, Kentucky, Michigan and Wisconsin between October 27 and October 31.

 How do I know if my cantaloupe is recalled?

 You can check whether or not your cantaloupe is a part of the recall by looking at the sticker on each cantaloupe or the lot code.
-You can see more information on how to identify if your cantaloupe may be contaminated with salmonella on the FDA website recall website at CDC.gov/Salmonella/Outbreaks-Active.html/
+You can see more information on how to identify if your cantaloupe may be contaminated with salmonella on the FDA website recall website at CDC.gov/Salmonella/Outbreaks-Active.html.

 Why should pregnant women be concerned?